Fritz Wagner (entomologist)

-Fritz Wagner (fl.
-1900–1938) was an Austrian entomologist who specialised in Lepidoptera.
+Fritz Wagner (1873–1938) was an Austrian entomologist who specialised in Lepidoptera.

 Fritz Wagner was an insect dealer in Vienna from 1902 to 1905 as a partner in the firm Ortner Brothers & Co.
 (Vienna). from 1906 to 1924, as co-proprietor of Winkler & Wagner (Vienna) and also from 1918 owner of the company Fritz Wagner.

 The dealership specialised in Palaearctic especially Parnassius and Erebia and Lepidoptera of Central Asia and the Mediterranean area (collected on various personal expeditions).